open-dynamic-robot-initiative/robot_interfaces/docs/timeseries.md

 Note that the creation of the zero torque action in the above example is specific to the _TriFinger_ robot.
 For other robots, the creation of the action would need to be adjusted to the action type of that specific robot.
-Also, it m

 ### When Next Action Is Not Provided In Time {#next-action-not-in-time}